OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ABOUT THE FESTIVAL

-Hazel Joyner-Smith (Founder & CEO); Ingrid Brown (Co-Founder & COO); Ivy Brown (VP of Creative Services); Tana McDonald (Film Programming Coordinator); Tana McDonald (Film Programming)
+Hazel Joyner-Smith (Founder & CEO); Ingrid Brown (Co-Founder & COO); Ingrid Brown (Film Programming Coordinator); Ivy Brown (VP of Creative Services); Noah Gregoire; Tana McDonald (Film Programming Coordinator)

-Only one form per entry.
 There is no limit to the number of entries you may submit.
 Fees are non-refundable.
-Payment in US dollars may be made by money order and cashiers checks only.
-The film title must be clearly printed on all checks/money orders with the tracking number.
+Payment in US dollars may be made online or mailed in by money order or cashiers checks only.
+The film title must be clearly printed on all money orders/cashiers check with the tracking number.
 Do not send cash.
 Please make payable to IBFF Nashville.
-Submissions will not be viewed unless accompanied by entry fee(s) and fully completed and signed entry form.
-Please send entries in sturdy, reusable containers or bubble wrap envelopes.
+Submissions will not be viewed unless accompanied by entry fee(s) .

 All packages and inquiries should be addressed to: